JavaScript is required

 • how regulatory and industry practice can be improved.

-Why we are looking at bingo
+Why we looked at bingo

 Bingo is played and enjoyed by people of all ages in many parts of our community.
 It can provide social connection and help improve memory and concentration.
 It is also an important means for community and charitable fundraising.